 Aircraft attack, aircraft shot down:British Catalina flying boat FP155 (RAF Sqdn 210/F, pilot F/L D.M.
 Ryan)

-13.40 hrs, 250 miles west of Lisbon, inbound: the port side of the aircraft was hit by flak during the attack run, damaging the wing, engine and a fuel tank and wounding the nose gunner.
-Due to this damage, only the three depth charges on the starboard side were dropped, but did not damage U-642, which crash-dived and failed to observe the burning Catalina ditch shortly afterwards.
+13.40 hrs, 250 miles west of Lisbon, inbound: the port side of the aircraft was hit by flak during the attack run, damaging the wing, engine and a fuel tank and wounding the bow gunner.
+Due to this damage, only the three depth charges on the starboard side were dropped, but did not damage U-642, which crash-dived, and thus failed to observe the burning Catalina ditch shortly afterwards.
 Two aircrew died in the crash and another died the next day from a heart attack.
 Seven survivors were rescued four days later by HMS Swale and taken to Casablanca.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.